 We now extend the analysis to consider a more general market composed of a fraction $\mu$ of wary customers and a fraction $1 - \mu$ of naive customers.
-When meeting a customer, however, the adviser does not observe directly whether the customer is naive or wary.
+The analysis presented in the previous sections applies to the case in which the adviser directly observes whether the customer is naive or wary.
+In this section we turn to analyze the case in which the adviser does not observe the customer's behavioral type.